 All that food is sure to make you a little thirsty, and as the Spanish have been polled as the fifth-highest consumers of alcohol in the world it’s never the wrong time of day for a drink!
 Like everything in life though, Spaniards drink slowly, so linger over a great glass of Spanish wine or ‘cerveza’ (beer) while you watch the world go by.

-On the other hand if you’re avoiding alcohol or just want to enjoy a refreshing Spanish beverage, try some horchata, a blend of rice, almonds, cinnamon and sugar that is sure to be a hit especially with younger visitors on cheap flights to Spain.
+On the other hand if you’re avoiding alcohol or just want to enjoy a refreshing Spanish beverage, try some horchata, a blend of rice, almonds, cinnamon and sugar that is sure to be a hit especially with younger visitors.
+Whatever your choice, take time to learn how to dine, drink and siesta like a true Spaniard.

 Author Bio: Victoria Cawthorne